gomezfy/Sheriffbot-/replit.md

 ts-node src/index.ts
 ```

-This command starts both the Discord bot AND the website server on port 5000
+This command starts ONLY the Discord bot (website removed for separate hosting)

 ### Deploying Slash Commands
 If you add new commands or modify existing ones: